Microelectronics Education Programme: Central team

 The director of the programme was Richard Fothergill.
 By April 1981 he had set up a small team of people, operating from offices at Cheviot House in Newcastle Polytechnic.
 John Anderson was appointed Deputy, and the rest of the central team consisted of Bob Coates, Helen Hindess, Mike Bostock and Lynn Craig later supported by Mike Page for Press and Media, Bill Broderick for International, and Alan Greenwell and Ralph Tabberer for Curriculum Development.
 The information collection and dissemination was carried out by the information officer who used an early form of Teletext (called Prestel) and email (called Telecom Gold) to disseminate news of materials and training opportunities.
-Each member of staff created correspondence (see Old Computers link below) on a handheld wordprocessor, a Microwriter, designed by Cy Endfield.
+Each member of staff created correspondence (see Old Computers link below) on a handheld word processor, a Microwriter, designed by Cy Endfield.

 Strategy

 Richard Fothergill published MEP's strategy in April 1981, having been appointed in the previous November.
 It had a number of innovative ideas in it, including a wide definition of its work covering computer aided learning, computer studies, microelectronics and information handling and a strong emphasis on regional collaboration.